What is Eyelid Surgery (Blepharoplasty)?

 This is a great procedure because it delivers quite dramatic results, but they are subtle at the same time.
 Unless you tell others you’ve had eyelid surgery, they won’t have any idea — they’ll just know you somehow look more alert, younger, and refreshed.
 Most people think eyelid surgery takes about a decade off their facial age, and who couldn’t use that?

 Upper eyelid surgery begins with an incision along the natural fold of the lid.
-Then Dr. Hunsicker removes excess skin and some muscle and fat beneath the skin, before closing with tiny stitches that leave a nearly invisible scar.
+Then Dr. Hunsicker and Dr. Nguyen removes excess skin and some muscle and fat beneath the skin, before closing with tiny stitches that leave a nearly invisible scar.

-Moving to the lower eyelids, Dr. Hunsicker makes an incision just below the lashes near the eye’s natural crease or inside the lower lid.
+Moving to the lower eyelids, Dr. Hunsicker and Dr. Nguyen make an incision just below the lashes near the eye’s natural crease or inside the lower lid.
 She will then remove or redistribute excess fat, muscle, and sagging skin.
 Depending on where the initial incisions are made, she usually closes the incision using Dermabond, which works like a surgical superglue.

 Eyelid Surgery FAQs